Please note: to contact the Port Augusta Courthouse go to the Port Augusta Magistrates Court – please see their contact

 In the early twentieth century a monthly Circuit Court arrangement was established to provide services to the Pt Augusta community.
-In the Circuit Court session of November 1937 Justice Cleland presided over various matters.
-In one case someone had been involved in placing wood over the railway line and attempting to escape custody, (The Advertiser, 10 November 1937).
+In the Circuit Court session of November 1937 Justice Cleland presided.
+In one case someone had been involved in placing wood over the railway line in an attempt to escape custody, (The Advertiser, 10 November 1937).

 The Port Augusta Courthouse, 1 Jervois St, Port Augusta, SA, has been listed on the Australian Heritage Database, ID number 6919, the Australian Government Department of the Environment.
 More history can be read there.